doehm/evoPalette/README.md

 </center>

 The next generation of palettes will be created.
-Continue until you are happy with a palette.With each generation you’ll notice how the palette is converging to a similar theme based on your selections, along with some variation of each individual colour and a chance of a completely random mutation.
+Continue until you are happy with a palette.
+With each generation you’ll notice how the palette is converging to a similar theme based on your selections, along with some variation of each individual colour and a chance of a completely random mutation.
 Selecting only a single parent is convenient to